Courtney Gibson wearing a red blazer and glasses

 • The 50:50 by 2020 Gender Target mandated female participation in TV Drama & Features, delivering gender parity for female key creatives within two years.

-• Screenability NSW provided paid attachments for practitioners with disability; expanded to become Createability NSW, with paid attachments across the arts and creative industries, while Screenability continues as an annual Sydney Film Festival sidebar.
+• Screenability NSW provided paid attachments for practitioners with disability; expanded to become Createability NSW, with paid attachments across the arts and creative industries.
+Screenability continues as an annual Sydney Film Festival sidebar, while Createability is set for a national pilot.

 • Partnered with Australians in Film (AiF) to co-found Charlies, the AiF HQ in Los Angeles, providing workspaces, screenings and partnered industry development programs for Australian screen creatives in Hollywood.